Skip to main content

 NeuroBit Pin Out

-Connect the micro:bit to the front slot on the spiker:bit.
-Be sure that the LEDs are facing outwards.
-Connect the orange cable to the electrode on the spiker:bit side port.
+Insert the micro:bit into the front slot on the Spiker:bit.
+Make sure the LEDs on the micro:bit are facing outward.Then, connect the orange electrode cable to the electrode port on the side of the Spiker:bit.

 NeuroBit Connecting

-Connect the USB cable from your computer to the micro:bit.
+Connect the USB cable from your computer to the micro:bit to power it and upload your code.

 NeuroBit USB